melahn/helm-chartmap-generator/README.md

 ### Notes

-When using PlantUML files, the images that are then produced from those files will look best when the following system environment variable variable is set
+When generating PlantUML files, the images that are then produced from those files will have the best layout when the following system environment variable is set before running *helm-chart-generator*.

 ``` java
 PLANTUML_LIMIT_SIZE 8192